tapani-hopkins/analyse-videos/README.md

  Saves the results (number of moving insects in each frame) to file.
 Also saves info on each video (e.g. fps) to a separate file.

  Currently very approximate.
 Gives a very rough indication of how many insects are active.
+Only processes one frame a second, other frames are currently ignored.

  The main file is 'main.py'.
 It lists all the video files and passes them one at a time to 'analyse.py', which analyses them using the other files.
 (Some day, I'll work out how to package python scripts)